enriquepablo/nlproject/docs/bnf.rst

 ::

-    verb-def : verb IS verb WITHSUBJECT TERM ANDCANBE modification-def
+    verb-def : TERM CAN TERM LPAREN verbs RPAREN modification-def
-             | verb IS verb  ANDCANBE modification-def
-             | verb IS verb WITHSUBJECT TERM
+             | TERM CAN TERM LPAREN verbs RPAREN

+    verbs : verb COMMA verbs
-             | verb IS verb
+          | verb

     modification-def : mod-def COMMA modification-def
                      | mod-def

     mod-def : LABEL A TERM

-    IS : "is"

-    WITHSUBJECT : "withsubject"

-    ANDCANBE : "andcanbe"
+    CAN : "can"

     A : "a"

 In the definition of a verb we can specify 3 different things.
-First, the (already defined) verb from which we derive the new verb; second, the type of term that can act as subject in a fact where the new verb forms the predicate;
+First, the type of term that can act as subject in a fact where the new verb forms the predicate;
+second, the
+(already defined) verb(s) from which we derive the new verb;
 and third, the modifiers that the verb can take to form the predicate.

 The modifiers that a verb can take are specified through mod-defs, where we